-Here’s a vegan pumpkin spice cheesecake brought to you by Jazzy Vegetarian Laura Theodore that’s easy to make and a delectable change of pace from traditional pumpkin pie.
+Here’s a vegan pumpkin spice cheesecake brought to you by Jazzy Vegetarian Laura Theodore.
+It’s easy to make and a delectable change of pace from traditional pumpkin pie.

 Laura says: “This delicate yet rich-tasting cake makes the perfect dessert for any fall or winter holiday event.
 Served with a generous dollop of your favorite vegan whipped topping on the side, this cheeze-cake will be dressed to impress!”

-Recipe from Laura Theodore’s Vegan-Ease: An Easy Guide to Enjoying a Plant-Based Diet, ©Laura Theodore 2015, 2020.
+Recipe is from Laura Theodore’s Vegan-Ease: An Easy Guide to Enjoying a Plant-Based Diet, ©Laura Theodore 2015, 2020.
 Reprinted by permission.
 Visit Laura at Jazzy Vegetarian.
-Signed copy on sale, available here.
 Photo Credit: Laura Theodore.

 - Vegan Crab Cakes with Classic Cocktail Sauce